kubernetes/minikube/docs/env_vars.md

 * **MINIKUBE_HOME** - (string) sets the path for the .minikube directory that minikube uses for state/configuration

-* **MINIKUBE_IN_COLOR** - (bool) manually sets whether or not emoji and colors should appear in minikube.
+* **MINIKUBE_COLOR** - (bool) manually sets whether or not colors should appear in minikube.
+Set to false or 0 to disable this feature, true or 1 to force it to be turned on.

+* **MINIKUBE_EMOJI** - (bool) manually sets whether or not emojis should appear in minikube.
 Set to false or 0 to disable this feature, true or 1 to force it to be turned on.

 * **MINIKUBE_WANTUPDATENOTIFICATION** - (bool) sets whether the user wants an update notification for new minikube versions